A Guide to Full-Time RV Living in Wisconsin

 • Long-term campgrounds: Wisconsin has many campgrounds that cater to full-time RVers, such as the ones near Door County and Wisconsin Dells.

-• Certain land: Rural areas may offer more freedom for living in your RV, though local zoning laws must be followed.
+• Certain private land: Rural areas may offer more freedom for living in your RV, though local zoning laws must be followed.

 • Your property: Depending on the county or municipality, you may be able to live on your land in your RV, but zoning rules vary greatly.